 7. Decision Values through Hypothesis

-Noah Kagan has built his business by making decisions based on hypothesis.
-In other words, he has implemented a strategy to nurture high traffic, conversions and click-through-rates on all channels.
+Noah Kagan has built his business by making decisions based on hypotheses.
+In other words, he has implemented a strategy to nurture high traffic, conversions, and click-through rates on all channels.

 A hypothesis is essentially a calculated guess which uses data and research to reduce the risk of failure.
-On the other hand, business often needs to rely on previous experience when they cannot access the relevant data and information.
+On the other hand, business often needs to rely on previous experience, especially when they cannot access the relevant data and information.

-For example, when advertising on a popular platform, you could ask the research team to gather advertising metrics such as conversation or click-through rates that might be associated with similar products or businesses in the same industry.
+For example, when advertising on a popular platform, you could ask the research team to gather advertising metrics such as conversation or click-through rates from similar products or businesses in the same industry.

 8. How to Achieve and Measure Results Using the SMART Acronym

 When it comes to both advertising and marketing, you cannot improve what you do not know.
-In other words, Kagan insists that it’s absolutely essential to measure results in order to improve performance.
 What’s more, Noah says that SMART is the perfect acronym to take care of this aspect.

 Specific – Every goal should be ultra-specific and outline the precise numbers or details associated with the overall objective.
-For instance, if you want to attain a $500k annual turnover, it’s important to break this number down into smaller numbers over the weeks and months of each year.
+For instance, let’s assume you want to attain a $500k annual turnover.
+It’s important to break this number down into smaller numbers over the weeks and months of each year.